MiriamLL/seamonas/README.md

 ## Observations

 `seamonas` contains:
-- One survey example from a monitoring containing **species detected and specifications**.
+- One survey example from a fictional monitoring containing **species detected and specifications**.

 ``` r
 data(Observations_test)